xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 run_all(self, alpha = 0.001, n_max = 1000000, tol_mop = 0.0001, n = 3, rep_time = 50, std = 0.1, tol_pred = 0.1, red_tol = 0.01)
 ```

+Given that less Hansen distance suggests better solvent, which should ideally have higher solubility indicator, the key optimisation process is based on minimise the overall weighted Hansen distance between M and all the tested solvents, where the weight of Hansen distance is the solubility score we mentioned before.

+We use [gradient descent](https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html) to find the optimised point.

+**alpha**

+- learning rate
+- default = 0.001
+- too big may cause the fail of converge
+- too small may increase the calculation time and interation times

+**n_max**
+- maxmium iteration times
+- default = 1000000
+- too small may cause fail of converge

+**tol_mop**
+- an extreme small number served as the threshold below which the system is regarded as converged
+- default = 0.0001